groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.1 =
+* Changed to a vastly superior layout in the funnel editor.
+* Fixed load funnel editor scripts in head rather than in footer.

 = 1.0 =
 * Stricter checking of whether a contact exists or not.
 * Fixed wonky text editing in email editor.